TobikoData/sqlmesh/docs/concepts/tests.md

     * The list of rows that are expected to be returned by the model's query defined as a mapping from a column name to a value associated with it
     * [Optional] The list of expected rows per each individual [Common Table Expression](glossary.md#cte) (CTE) defined in the model's query
 * [Optional] The dictionary of values for macro variables that will be set during model testing
     * There are three special macros that can be overridden, `start`, `end`, and `execution_time`.
 Overriding each will allow you to override the date macros in your SQL queries.
-For example, setting execution_time: 2022-01-01 -> execution_ds in your queries.
+For example, setting `execution_time` to `2022-01-01` means `@execution_ds` will also be equal to that value.
+Additionally, SQL expressions like `CURRENT_DATE` and `CURRENT_TIMESTAMP` will result in the same datetime value as `execution_time`, when it is set.

 The YAML format is defined as follows: